About the SFMTA Photo Dept. & Archive

 If you are having difficulty locating photos through the keyword search, try reviewing the search tips in the SFMTA Photo Use & Search Tips document.

 SFMTA Photo could not have established its archival digitization and preservation practices without the help of many people over the years.
-Immeasurable gratitude is due to the SF Historic Preservation Fund Commission, the Bland Foundation, the Western Railway Museum / Bay Area Electric Railway Association, the SF Railway Museum / Market Street Railway, Western Neighborhoods Project / OpenSFHistory, the SF Public Library; photographers Carmen Magana, Heather Moran, and Katherine Du Tiel; and long-time friend of the archives and dedicated volunteer Emiliano Echeverria.
+Immeasurable gratitude is due to the SF Historic Preservation Fund Commission, the Bland Foundation, the Western Railway Museum / Bay Area Electric Railroad Association, the SF Railway Museum / Market Street Railway, Western Neighborhoods Project / OpenSFHistory, the SF Public Library; photographers Carmen Magana, Heather Moran, and Katherine Du Tiel; and long-time friends and dedicated volunteers Emiliano Echeverria, Grant Ute, Bob Callwell, and Angelo Figone.